evedes/mozart-app/README.md

 ### 01. What is Mozart Metrics all about?

-  Mozart Metrics is a web app that you can launch on a linux box / home server and that will collect the metrics of the host system and show it.
+  Mozart Metrics is a self-contained docker web app that you can launch on a linux box / home server and that will collect metrics.

-###
+  You will have the possibility to create your own dashboards and chart all the available interfaces and resources as you wish.

+  NOTE: This app is being developped as a side project so don't expect it to grow quickly.

+  Main focus:
+    - collect system metrics
+    - collect network inferface metrics

-### 02. How to build it and run it for production
+### 02. How to build and run it for production

 NOTE: follow this instructions if you only wanna see Mozart Metrics Up&Running